Malinau Regency: Administrative districts

 As at the 2010 Census, the regency was divided into twelve districts (kecamatan), districts (kecamatan), but three additional districts were subsequently created by splitting off from existing districts.
-The fifteen districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
+The fifteen districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table includes the locations of the district administrative centres, the number of villages (all classed as rural desa) in each district, and its post code.

 Note: (a) the 2010 populations of these three new districts are included in the figures for the districts from which they were cut out.

 Local government

 Malinau Regency is a second-level administrative division equivalent to city.
 As a regency, it is headed by a regent who is elected democratically.
 Meanwhile, head of districts are appointed directly by the regent with the recommendation of the regency secretary.
 Executive power lies with the regent and vice regent, while legislative function is exercised by the regency's parliament.